This webpage shares best practices when creating documents.

 Note: Output results vary by document complexity and the tool does not yet provide full compliance.
 At this time, the tool can handle simpler documents.

-About PDF Remediation Accessibility Tool
+About PDF Remediation Tool

 PDF remediation icon